 How to make Moroccan Mint Tea: recipe, serving and culture

 Moroccan mint tea is sweet and flavourful and served piping hot.
 The powerful scent of mint is to die for.
-After reading this post, you know how to infuse a pot of authentic Moroccan Mint tea and how to serve and savor it.
+After reading this post, you know how to infuse a small pot of authentic Moroccan Mint tea with simple ingredients, and how to serve and savor it.

-Family is gathered around the tea tray filled with pastries and sweets and countless tiny glasses to enjoy the tea from.
+Family is gathered around the tea tray filled with pastries and sweets, a pot of Moroccan mint tea (also called Maghrebi mint tea), and countless small glass cups to enjoy the tea from.
 The teapot and tray are shining the silvery color and Arabic decorations.
 It is time for the Moroccan Mint tea, which is a huge part of Moroccans’ everyday life.

 | RELATED: Best books on tea and Infusions | Find your new favorite!